 Above, the Purplish Fritillary is very similar to the other lesser Fritillaries, with an orange base and a variety of black markings.
 On the Purplish Fritillary the wing margins have a very distinct white markings, but in general are fairly dark.
 There is a submarginal row of black spots that are rounder in the forewing than in the hindwing.
 Below, the hindwing has a row of thin white spots in the margin, and the hindwing does have a somewhat purplish sheen when fresh.

 All the lesser fritillaries (Bolaria sp.) are somewhat similar above.
 Only the Meadow Fritillary and the Silver-bordered Fritillary are flying at the same time the Purplish Fritillary is flying in August, which reduces confusion considerably.
 Only the Silver-bordered and Purplish have white markings on the margins of the wings, but the Silver-bordered has much smaller dark spots in the wings above.
 Below, the row of thin white spots on the hindwing margin of the Purplish Fritillary are distinctive and are not found in any of the lesser fritillaries.

 Bogs, but does come out to the bog edges to nectar on a variety of plants.

 One brood.
 They may be found from the last week in July through the third week in August.
 These photos were taken August 2-3, 2005, but the butterflies had been out for nearly a week.
 There were still many individuals flying a week later.

 In Wisconsin these butterflies only occur in a small area in Douglas County.
 Although they may seem abundant when they are found, any individuals seen represent a large portion of the population of this butterfly in Wisconsin.

-Early Purplish Fritillary Sightings
+Late Purplish Fritillary Sightings